QuantEcon/lecture-python-advanced.myst/lectures/dyn_stack.md

 ## Overview

-This notebook formulates and computes a plan that a **Stackelberg leader** uses to manipulate forward-looking decisions of a **Stackelberg follower** that depend on continuation sequences of decisions made once and for all by the Stackelberg leader at time $0$.
+This lecture formulates and computes a plan that a **Stackelberg leader** uses to manipulate forward-looking decisions of a **Stackelberg follower** that depend on continuation sequences of decisions made once and for all by the Stackelberg leader at time $0$.